Bernard Butler: Awards

-Butler won the Producer's Award at the 2009 BRIT Awards, Producer of the Year at the 2008 Music Managers Forum Awards, was nominated for Best Producer at the 2009 Music Week Awards, and received a Grammy Award for work on Duffy's "Rockferry" which won the Best Album award for 2009.
+Butler won the Producer of the Year award at the 2009 BRIT Awards and 2008 Music Managers Forum Awards, was nominated for Best Producer at the 2009 Music Week Awards, and received a Grammy Award for work on Duffy's Rockferry which won the Best Pop Vocal Album award for 2009.
+His collaborative album with Jessie Buckley, For All Our Days That Tear The Heart, was nominated as one of the Albums Of The Year by the Mercury Prize 2022.